Sirolimus in De Novo Heart Transplant Recipients - Sirolimus in De Novo Heart Transplant Recipients

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and Heart Failure, Heart Transplant, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Heart Transplant, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Contraception, Platelet Count, Coronary Angiography, Azathioprine, Graft Rejection, Immunosuppressive Agents, Sirolimus, Creatinine, Heart Transplantation